trans-travel/trans-travel/us/ga.md

 officials and public institutions.

 However, there are visible LGBT communities in some cities (Atlanta, Savannah) which may have some degree of safety.
-However this is in-spite of the law, not because of the law.
+This is in-spite of the law, not because of the law.
 Atlanta's leaders, in particular, has given [public support to trans people](https://www.fox5atlanta.com/news/atlanta-mayor-dickens-transgender-community-funding)